 FHA Loan Limits Don't Always Keep Up

-- Bumping up against the ceiling.
-The national maximum for an FHA loan is currently $625,500.
-The FHA recalculates this limit periodically, but those adjustments are made based on national conditions.
+- Home prices are bumping up against the ceiling.
+The national maximum for an FHA loan is currently $636,150.
+The FHA recalculates this loan limit periodically, but those adjustments are made based on national conditions.
 Naturally, real estate conditions vary greatly from one area to another, with some markets vastly more expensive than national norms.
-For example, the average residence in Manhattan now costs $1.87 million, according to appraisal firm Miller Samuel.
-While the average is pulled up by some very expensive properties, even the median home price in Manhattan is $980,000.
-This means that most residential property in Manhattan is more than $350,000 above the FHA loan limits.
-Other pricey markets like San Francisco are also finding an increasing number of properties soaring well beyond the FHA limit.
+For example, in 2016, the average residence in Manhattan cost over $2 million, according to real estate company Douglas Elliman.
+While the average is pulled up by some very expensive properties, even the median resale price in Manhattan was $950,000.
+This means that most residential properties in Manhattan are more than $310,000 above FHA loan limits.
+Other pricey markets like San Francisco are also finding an increasing number of properties soaring well beyond the FHA loan limit.

-- Getting left behind by fast-moving markets.
+- Markets are getting left behind by fast-moving markets.
 Markets that are generally below the national FHA mortgage limit have local limits based on 115 percent of the median home price for that market.
-Those limits are reset annually, but in hot markets where prices are moving quickly, a growing number of properties can zoom past the FHA limit before it next resets.
+Those FHA limits are reset annually, but in hot markets where prices are moving quickly, a growing number of properties can zoom past the limit before it next resets.

 - Get your credit history in shape to qualify for a conventional loan.
 If you simply can't get your loan amount down within FHA limits, then your best path may be a conventional mortgage.
 To qualify, you will need a more established credit history.
 Get in a habit of using credit regularly and paying it off on time.
 Also, be aware that a stable job history can be a factor in getting approved for a conventional loan.

 - Check surrounding areas.
-Real estate prices vary greatly, so if things are a bit pricey in your neighborhood of choice, look for alternatives that are still within commuting distance of your workplace.
-Broadening your search might turn up prices that are more in line with the FHA limit, or it may take you into neighboring counties where that limit is higher than in your current one.
+Real estate prices vary greatly, so if home prices exceed FHA loan limits in your neighborhood of choice, look for alternatives that are still within commuting distance of your workplace.
+Broadening your search might turn up prices that are more in line with the FHA loan limit, or it may take you into neighboring counties where that limit is higher than in your current one.

 Rising prices are good for the housing market, unless you are just trying to get into that market for the first time.
-For would-be buyers in pricey markets, understanding the above options may be essential to finding a way into home ownership.
+For would-be buyers in pricey markets, understanding the options for getting around FHA loan limits may be essential to finding a way into home ownership.